Evelyn is a writer who received her Bachelors of Political Science from UW-La Crosse.

 The Islamic State arose out of the chaos of the Iraq War.
 However, it is rooted in the rule of Saddam and his Baath party.
 This is not to say that there was any deliberate effort from the Baathists, only that the rise of ISIS resulted from the confluence of many complex events in which the Baathists are just a part, albeit a significant one.

-During the Anbar Awakening, Sunni tribesmen joined US to fight against Al Qaeda in Iraq (AQI).
+During the Anbar Awakening, Sunni tribesmen joined forces with the US to fight against Al Qaeda in Iraq (AQI).
 The government, however, did not respect them, didn’t pay their salaries, and put some in jail.
 Some joined AQI.

 Prime Minister Nouri al-Maliki didn’t let up on the Baathists after the Americans left in 2011.
 He fired even those who had been rehabilitated by the US military.
 Ex-Baathists were not inclined to be pleasantly disposed toward the Shiite-led government.
 And when they joined AQI, they at least were paid.
 Captains and sergeants who served Saddam enlisted in Zarqawi’s army, where their skills in leadership, intelligence and weapons were appreciated.
 However, Zarqawi never fully trusted ex-Baathist officers, because they had emerged from a secular milieu.
 Sunnis outraged at their treatment during de-Baathification were only too happy to provide support against their enemies.
 When Zarqawi was killed in a US airstrike in 2006, Baathists began to assert more control in AQI.